 Traumatic brain injuries (TBIs) occur any time the brain sustains an injury as the result of an external force affecting neurological or psychological health.
-Certain kinds of brain injury may also include penetration; an example of this would be a gunshot wound to the head.
-However, other forms of traumatic brain injuries are categorized as “closed head,” such as a concussion.
-The consequences of a brain injury can vary greatly from a minor concussion to a coma or, oftentimes, even death.
+The consequences of a brain injury can vary greatly from a minor concussion to a coma or even death.
 The severity of a brain injury is not always immediately apparent.
-That is why it is imperative for victims to be fully checked over by a doctor following an event where head trauma may have occurred.
-Several neurological specialists might have to be met with, depending on the seriousness of the injury.
+That is why it is imperative for victims to be fully examined by a doctor following an event where head trauma may have occurred.
+Victims may need to collaborate with several neurological specialists, depending on the seriousness of the injury.

 The human brain is capable of changing and adapting to different situations, but this adaptation will take time.
 Constructing a brand new neural pathway is a gradual process, which is one of the primary reasons that the victim’s treatment and rehabilitation have to last for months and even years after a traumatic brain injury has been sustained.
 The symptoms of traumatic brain injuries fluctuate from one person to another, but there are a few indications that are observed fairly routinely.
 These symptoms include, but are not limited to: